 Yes, there will be a bike mechanic based at the hotels.
-A bike clean and lubricate can be booked in advance at a cost of $150 for the 5 sessions via the application form.
-This will also entitle the rider to a reduced fee of $20 per hour for additional repairs that may need to be carried out.
-A bike clean and lubricate can be booked on the day at a cost of $40, with additional repairs at $30 per hour, but priority will be given to pre-booked clients.
+A bike clean and lubricate can be booked in advance at a cost of $120 USD for the 4 sessions via the application form.
+This will also entitle the rider to a reduced fee of $20 USD per hour for additional repairs that may need to be carried out.
+A bike clean and lubricate can be booked on the day at a cost of $40 USD, with additional repairs at $30 USD per hour, but priority will be given to pre-booked clients.

 What time does the riding start each day and how long should we expect to be out for?

 As the stages are not massively long, the race will generally not start until 9am, unless conditions dictate otherwise.
 On average we expect the faster riders to be riding for around 3 to 4 hours per day and the slowest ones to be twice that time, some days will be shorter and 1 or 2 maybe longer!

 The final finish line on the 13th June 2019 will at the FarCry Resort in Hetipola.
 Here riders will be served lunch, be able to shower and have a swim in the pool before being transferred (approx 1.15hr) to the night’s accommodation and venue for the prize giving and celebrations at Rangiri Dambulla Resort.

 On the morning of the 14th June 2019 the bikes and riders will be transferred back to Negombo, to continue with their own travel arrangements.
 However for those wishing to explore Sri Lanka further, Dambulla is an ideal base and riders can opt to stay here or travel onto alternate destinations from here.
 If you would like to add on the additional tour day, please contact us for further information or select the optional extra when completing your application form.

 How do I apply to enter the race?